aravindnatch/imessage-api/README.md

 ### Notes

-Due to limitations imposed by apple, all features are not availble to machines running macOS 10.16 or higher.
+Due to limitations imposed by apple, all features are not available to machines running macOS 10.16 or higher.
 All macOS versions can send imessages/sms to new or existing conversations.
 ### Sending a Message
 ```python
 import requests